HarryLMoss/End-Slide-Cutter-AI/README.md

 # End-Slide-Cutter-AI

-****Please Note: This project is still in progress, files are currently in the process of being uploaded as we speak.
-Thank you for your patience.***
+****PLEASE NOTE: This project is still in progress, files are in the process of being uploaded as we speak.
+Please check other available projects on this [link.](https://github.com/HarryLMoss) Thank you for your patience.***

 A video-processing AI that uses the 3D CNN model from Tensorflow to detect and remove the end-slide of a short video.